 - Sanction Numbers are issued by the ROAR Competition Director for Level 5 events and by the Regional Directors for Level 2-4 events. - All entry forms and other advertising for Level 3-5 events must carry the ROAR Sanction number. - Level 5 events must be sanctioned by the ROAR Executive Committee, under signature of the ROAR Competition Director and in accordance with the selection procedure specified in 12.1.4 below.
-The term "ROAR National" cannot be used in conjunction with any event that has not been so sanctioned by the Executive Committee. - Levels 3-4 events must be sanctioned by the relevant Regional Director and the ROAR Track Administrator, by submitting a fully completed Sanction Application Form (available from the ROAR Administrator or on the ROAR website).
-A Level 3-4 event is not sanctioned until the event Hosts receive the Sanction Form with the Track Administrator signature of approval. - Level 2 events must be sanctioned by the relevant Regional Director.
-A fully completed Sanction Form, duly signed by the Regional Director, must be received by the events Host for the event to be sanctioned. - Level 1 events carry an automatic ROAR sanction under the following conditions: - The events are part of a regularly scheduled race program of a ROAR-affiliated Club or Track. - All participants in the event (drivers and Officials) are paid up members of ROAR on the date of the event.
+The term "ROAR National" cannot be used in conjunction with any event that has not been so sanctioned by the Executive Committee.
+Level 5 events must be attended by the Race Management Team (RMT) or by decision of the ROAR Excom another method of management of the event. - Levels 3-4 events must be sanctioned by the relevant Regional Director and the ROAR Sanctioning Director, by submitting a fully completed Sanction Application Form (available from the ROAR Administrator or on the ROAR website).
+A Level 3-4 event is not sanctioned until the event Hosts receive the Sanction Form with the Sanctioning Director's signature of approval. - Level 2 events must be sanctioned by the relevant Regional Director.
+A fully completed Sanction Form, duly signed by the Regional Director, must be received by the events Host for the event to be sanctioned. - Level 1 events carry an automatic ROAR sanction under the following conditions: - The events are part of a regularly scheduled race program of a ROARaffiliated Club or Track.
+Unscheduled practice sessions are not included in the automatic sanction. - All participants in the event (drivers and Officials) are paid up members of ROAR on the date of the event.
 This includes all single-event memberships and full memberships paid for on the day of the event.